 Modern Islamic banking was started in Egypt in 1963.
 Similarly, Islamic banking was started in Dubai in 1975.
 India's first Islamic bank was established in Kochi.

 The Banking Ombudsman Scheme is a scheme launched to solve the problems and grievances of Indian bank customers.
-The Banking Ombudsman was established in 1995 , but in 2002 and 2006 it was amended to implement the new policy.
-According to this only the commercial banks and scheduled primary banks were included, whereas in the new policy, regional rural banks were also included in it.
+The Banking Ombudsman was established in 1995, but in 2002 and 2006 it was amended to implement the new policy.
+According to this only the commercial banks and scheduled primary banks were included, whereas, in the new policy, regional rural banks were also included.

 Thus, all these banks are located in India, which have specific functions within themselves, thus the banking system contributes to the economy to a great extent and also plays an important role in promoting the economic condition and development of the country.